There are 2 types of headaches:

 A tension-type headache feels like a dull tightening or pressing on the head.
 There is no nausea with this type of headache.
 Your child can still do regular activities with a tension-type headache.

-Migraines or tension-type headaches might be called chronic headaches when your child starts to have them often, such as many or most days of the month.
+Migraine or tension-type headaches might be called chronic daily headaches when your child starts to have them at least 15 days per month.

 Your child might start with a headache that never seems to go away.
 This is called new-daily persistent headache.
 It can be hard to treat.

-If your child gets chronic headaches, they might:
+If your child gets chronic daily headaches, they might:

 - feel dizzy